 The Covid-19 pandemic created new challenges in Harrow including the need to socially distance and reduced capacity on public transport.

 The Streetspace programme is an opportunity to trial changes that could have long lasting benefits to Harrow’s environment and public health.
-At the same time the programmes seeks to reduce the impact of the climate emergency, creating safer neighbourhoods and improving road safety.
+At the same time the programme seeks to reduce the impact of the climate emergency, creating safer neighbourhoods and improving road safety.

 We’ll do this by creating more space for pedestrians on narrow footpaths in areas of high footfall to allow people to maintain social distancing, introducing new cycle lanes, and implementing Low Traffic Neighbourhoods (LTNs) and school streets to provide space for active travel and exercise.

 In normal circumstances, we would have engaged with the community before introducing changes like these.
 However, we had to introduce these temporary schemes as quickly as possible.
 This was in response to the massive reduction in public transport capacity caused by:

 - the need to create safe spaces for pedestrians to social distance

 - a requirement of the conditions for government funding

 We will be working continuously with the community to make sure we deliver schemes that work locally.

 These schemes are being delivered in two stages:

 - Immediately creating temporary low traffic neighbourhoods, school streets, widening pavements and creating cycle lanes (complete).